eendebakpt/oapackage/docs/data.rst

   [INT32] Index
   [Nxk elements] The elements contain b bits

-If the number of bits per number is 1 (e.g. a 2-level array) then the data is padded with zeros to a multiple of 64 bits.
+If the number of bits per number is 1 (e.g. a 2-level array), then the data is padded with zeros to a multiple of 64 bits.
 The data of the array is stored in column-major order.
 The binary file format allows for random access reading and writing.
 The ``binary diff`` and ``binary diff